Terra Cotta

 Salaamandar

-Once a small lizard living under a rock, Salaamandar grew into a giant thanks to a splash of Hydrocarbonara from Maple’s caravan and terrorized Gypsum.
+Once a small lizard living under a rock, Salaamandar grew into a giant thanks to a splash of Hydrocarbonara from Maple’s caravan and terrorized half of Gypsum.

 Witches